Torres-ssf/gobarber-backend/README.md

 4. Set up databases

-  a.
-Remove the ```example``` from the ormconfig.example.json file.
-  b.
-Assign values according with your configuration.
+  a - Remove the ```example``` from the ormconfig.example.json file. b - Assign values according with your configuration.
   ```json
   "port": 5432,
     "username": "postgres usename",